Available in Classic

 Replicate snapshot

-- From the snapshot list, click to select the snapshot to replicate, and then click the [Replicate to another Region] button.
+- From the snapshot list, click to select the snapshot to replicate, and then click [Replicate to another Region].

-- From the Replicate to another Region pop-up window, select the Region you want to replicate the snapshot to, enter the snapshot name, and then click the [Create] button.
+- From the Replicate to another Region popup, select the Region you want to replicate the snapshot to, enter the snapshot name, and then click [Create].

 - It may take several minutes to several hours to replicate a snapshot depending on the size of the snapshot you want to replicate.

-- You can't cancel replication and can't delete the snapshot that is being replicated until the replication is completed.
+- You can't cancel replication or delete the snapshot that is being replicated until the replication is completed.

 Delete snapshot